 Academic Enhancement Center

 Many students find that they become more confident in their studies after visiting the Academic Enhancement Center (AEC).
-Available services include tutoring in many disciplines, academic and skill-building workshops, plus study resources to aid your success.
+Available services include tutoring in many disciplines, and academic and skill-building workshops to aid your success.

 Trained professional tutors, peer tutors and faculty volunteers provide 45-minute one-on-one individual sessions and group sessions in the AEC.